-Our community is an extension of our school and we aim to develop relationships in an atmosphere of trust and partnership.
+Our community is an extension of our school and we aim to develop relationships in an atmosphere of trust, respect and partnership.
 We welcome the opportunity for you to be a partner in your child's learning and we encourage you to become involved.
 Parental participation is outstanding in Calderwood Primary and we welcome your participation as a full member of our school community through our Parent Council or as part of the wider Parent Forum.

-Our school role is currently 382 pupils in 13 classes across the school.
-There is an additional teacher in two classes within the school.
+Our school role is currently 438 pupils in 15 classes across the school.
+There is an additional teacher in one class within the school.
 The school is non-denominational.
 We have children from many different cultures and religions and we value and widely celebrate diversity.
 We are an extremely inclusive school where children are at the centre of their learning.
+Our children are happy learners!